Cameron Maybin: Professional career

+Draft and minor leagues

 Prior to the 2005 MLB draft, Baseball America tabbed Maybin as the most promising available outfielder and the third-best hitting prospect overall.
 He fell to the Tigers in tenth spot in the 2005 draft in part due to speculation he would be difficult to sign.
 He signed in September for a $2.65 million bonus.

-2006

 In 2006, Maybin played his first professional season for the Class-A West Michigan Whitecaps, helping them win the Midwest League championship.
 He had a batting average of .304, hit nine home runs and stole 27 bases.
 He was chosen to participate in the All-Star Futures Game.

 In late November 2006, Cameron was given the Class A Playoff Performer Award by MiLB.com.
 He began the 2007 season with the Lakeland Flying Tigers of the High-A Florida State League.
 On August 9, 2007, Maybin was promoted from the Single-A Lakeland Flying Tigers to the Double-A Erie SeaWolves where he played six games before his call up to the Major League.

 Maybin was consistently ranked as the Tigers top minor league prospect while in the organization.

 Maybin also played in the minors in 2008 for the Marlins Double-A affiliate Carolina Mudcats where he hit .277 with 13 home runs, 49 RBIs and 21 stolen bases to go along with a hefty 124 strikeouts in 390 at-bats (108 games).